 Pregnancy

-Anemia, beriberi, dehydration
+Anemia, vitamin deficiencies, dehydration

-Drug use, alcohol and smoking
+Use of drugs, alcohol and smoking

-After taking a significant dose of alcohol, a person tends to sleep - this effect is well known to many.
-Less well known is that smoking can also lead to poor blood supply to brain tissue.
+After taking a significant dose of alcohol, a person becomes sleepy - this effect is well known to many.
+What is less known is that smoking can also lead to a deterioration in the blood supply to brain tissue.
 Many drugs also have a sedative effect.
-This should be kept in mind by many parents who are concerned about the sudden onset of excessive sleepiness in their teenage children.
+This should be kept in mind by many parents who are concerned about the sudden excessive sleepiness of their teenage children.
 It is possible that the change in their condition is associated with the use of narcotic drugs.

 Mental and neurological diseases